OiNutter/Obscura/README.md

 Usage
 -----

+First include the obscura.js file on your page

+	<script type="text/javascript" src="path/to/obscura.js"></script>

 Obscura can be used in two different ways.
 You can either use it with an `img` element already on the page, or with an image on file.

 To create a new Obscura instance do the following: